shulin16/Evaluation-Agent/README.md

 <a name="usage"></a>
 ## Usage

-First, you need to configure the open_api_key.
+First, you need to configure the `open_api_key`.
 You can do it as follows:
 ```
 export OPENAI_API_KEY="your_api_key_here"
 ```